- NH Emergency Rental Assistance Toolkit

 Visit the NHERAP Data Dashboard (Governor’s Office for Emergency Relief and Recovery – GOFERR)

 This program is for renters and landlords, not homeowners.
-The federal Homeowner Assistance Fund Program (HAF), which will provide assistance to homeowners impacted by the COVID-19 pandemic, will be launched later this year.
+The federal Homeowner Assistance Fund Program (HAF) will provide assistance to homeowners during the COVID-19 pandemic, and will launch later this year.
 If you are at risk of foreclosure or are having difficulty paying your home mortgage, utilities, home insurance or property taxes, please call 2-1-1.
 This is a free service offered by Granite United Way and they will help identify resources available for you, which could include a referral for free housing counseling services.

 The NHERAP is a federally funded rental assistance program through the Governor’s Office for Emergency Relief and Recovery (GOFERR).
 It is administered by New Hampshire Housing, in collaboration with GOFERR and the Community Action Partnership agencies.

 - Apply at CAPNH.org (Community Action Partnership agency)

 - How to Complete the Online Application (video)

 Please note that the national eviction moratorium ended in August.
 If you need assistance with an eviction, contact 603 Legal Aid, which provides free civil legal services to low-income people.